RobAWilkinson/sql_sb/The Fugitive.md

 ```
 **Answer:**

-**Clue #7:** She knows we're on to him – her taxi dropped him off at the international airport, and he beat us to the boarding gates.
+**Clue #7:** He knows we're on to him – his taxi dropped him off at the international airport, and he beat us to the boarding gates.
 We have one chance to catch him, we just have to know where he's heading and beat him to the landing dock.

 Lucky for us, he's getting cocky.
 She left us a note, and I'm sure he thinks he's very clever, but if we can crack it, we can finally put him where he belongs – behind bars.